jordan-dimov/passtest/README.md

 poetry run python src/passtest.py lint FILE_PATH --max-iterations 3
 ```

-The tool will attempt to fix all linting errors in the provided file (as reported by `ruff`).
+The tool will attempt to fix all linting errors (as reported by `ruff`) in the implementation for the tests in FILE_PATH.
+By default, it looks at `implementation.py`.
 If any changes were made, the linted file will be saved to `linted_implementation.py`

+The `lint` command will check whether the linted implementation still passes the tests in FILE_PATH.
+If it does, the linted implementation will be saved to `implementation.py`